anthonydmays/grpc-vs-rest/grpc-rest-app/README.md

 > :warning: If you get 500 errors when testing the client or API, you can [install Envoy](https://www.envoyproxy.io/docs/envoy/latest/start/install) directly and run the configuration by executing `envoy -c envoy.yaml`.

-5. You can test that the API is running properly browing to the following link:
+5. You can test that the API is running properly by browsing to the following link:

 ```url
 http://localhost:8080/v1/contacts
 ```

-6. Visit the address book front end app
+6. Visit the address book front end app.

 ```url
 http://localhost:5173